Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: Proofs for Section

-There is a known canonical mapping $\pi$ of \ELIbot-concepts to $L_\mu$-formula, inductively defined as follows:
+The construction of $\varphi$ relies on a mapping $\pi$ that sends $\ELI^{\mn{sim}}$-concepts to $L_\mu$-sentences.
+This translation is based on the standard translation $\pi$ of \ELIbot-concepts to $L_\mu$-sentences, inductively defined as follows:

-Clearly, $|\pi(C)|$ is polynomial in the size of $C$.
-Moreover, it is well known that the following holds \cite{Baader2017}. \begin{proposition} Let $\Omc$ be an \ELIbot ontology and $E$, $F$ \ELIbot-concepts.
-Then, $\Omc \not\models^{\mn{fin}} E \sqsubseteq F$ if and only if is finitely unsatisfiable. \end{proposition} It thus remains to show that $\pi$ can be extended appropriately to the simulation quantifier, preserving the semantics.
-We extend $\pi$ by defining where $\Delta^{\Imc}=\{d_1, \dots, d_n\}$, and for each $1 \leq i \leq n$,
+Clearly, $||\pi(C)||$ is polynomial in the size of $C$.
+Moreover, it is well known that the following holds \cite{Baader2017}, where $R(\Omc)$ denotes the set of all role names used in the ontology \Omc. \begin{proposition} Let $\Omc$ be an \ELIbot ontology and $E$, $F$ \ELIbot-concepts.
+Then, $\Omc \not\models^{\mn{fin}} E \sqsubseteq F$ if and only if is finitely satisfiable. \end{proposition} Although, in its original form, the proposition is stated with the genuine universal modality $[U]$, we may employ the same connected-model argument as used by \cite{Schild91}, to replace $[U]$ with $[U]_R(\Omc)$.